pauldatta/meetGPT/README.md

 - PowerPlatform
 - Azure Open AI Service

+Special thanks -
-Special thanks to David E for his valuable ideas and feedback.
+- David E for his the idea and feedback.
+- [The Merakist](https://www.instagram.com/the_merakist/) for UX/mockups, design.